 During the remainder of the EM-1 year, residents receive an overview of inpatient medical and surgical services by completing off-service rotations in the MICU, the CCU, the SICU, and in OB-GYN inpatient care areas (labor and delivery suites) and by spending several blocks on rotation in the ED.

-In addition, two blocks (six weeks) are devoted specifically to shifts in the Pediatric ED.
+In addition, two blocks (eight weeks) are devoted specifically to shifts in the Pediatric ED.

 A rotation in anesthesiology exposes the EM-1 resident to the principles of anesthetic pharmacology, modified rapid sequence induction, and techniques of deep procedural sedation, in addition to the experience he/she acquires with basic and advanced airway management.